 If you buy a fake GED diploma, it could mean trouble.
 Even if you don’t know the diploma is a fake, you could risk losing your job and losing out on job opportunities.
-You can earn a legitimate high school equivalency diploma by taking the GED test, HiSET exam, or TASC test through an official test center in your state.
+You can earn a legitimate high school equivalency diploma by taking the GED test or HiSET exam through an official test center in your state.
 It’s easy to study online for the GED test or other high school equivalency exams; in fact, online education increased 12% from 2007 to 2008, and is steadily rising.

 How do you tell the difference between real online education and fake online diplomas?
 Here are some things to check.

 - What are the requirements?
 If you only need to take an online test or fill out a form, it’s probably a scam.

-- For high school diplomas, the GED test, HiSET exam, and TASC test are only offered through official test centers.
+- For high school diplomas, the GED test and HiSET exam, are only offered through official test centers.

 - Don’t be fooled by websites that claim “life experience” degrees are real.
 If you’re in doubt about a school, investigate it.